 Barrel taps provide an extremely convenient way to decant liquid in small amounts from a large storage barrel.
 Made to decant hazardous chemicals, such as oils and petrol, barrel taps are made from a range of durable materials, including stainless steel, brass and polypropylene to name but a few.

 Pouring a potentially hazardous liquid from a large barrel has safety implications and must be planned in accordance with COSHH regulations.
-Dispensing equipment like barrel taps and rotary pumps offer a quick and simple solution to dispense liquids in a controlled manner.
+Dispensing equipment like barrel taps and rotary pumps offer a quick and simple solution to dispensing liquids in a controlled manner.

 • Cast iron - Ideal for dispensing viscous fluid but are not self-closing.